cowboy mounted shooting association

 How about scoring?

 The riders are scored on time and accuracy.
-There is a 5 second penalty for each missed balloon, a 5 second penalty for dropping a gun, a 10 second penalty for not running the course correctly and a 60 second penalty for falling off your horse.
+There is a 5-second penalty for each missed balloon, a 5-second penalty for dropping a gun, a 10-second penalty for not running the course correctly and a 60-second penalty for falling off your horse.
 Speed is important, however, accuracy is usually more important than speed.
 A typical pattern can be run in 15-35 seconds, so penalties can really hurt.

 What about safety?

 Safety in horse training and firearm handling are emphasized at all times.
 Many clubs sponsor clinics to assist new shooters in starting their horses and learn the basics of safe firearm handling.
-Range masters are in the arena at all times during competitions to insure safe riding and shooting is exercised.
+Range masters are in the arena at all times during competitions to ensure safe riding and shooting is exercised.
 New shooters are usually required to demonstrate that they have achieved minimum acceptable levels of riding and shooting skills.

 Is there a pattern to ride?